-Revenues of \$16.5 million for the six months ended July 31, 1997 increased 280% over revenues of \$4.3 million for the same prior year period.
-Leasing services generated revenues of \$6.9 million for the six months ended July 31, 1997, a 133% increase compared to leasing revenues for the same prior year period.
-This increase reflected additions of lease fleet equipment throughout fiscal 1997 and 1998 to meet lease demand.
-Seismic equipment sales for the six months ended July 31, 1997 were \$9.6 million, an increase of \$8.2 million, or 588%, as compared to \$1.4 million for the same prior year period.
+Revenues of \$16.2 million for the six months ended July 31, 1997 increased 273% over revenues of \$4.3 million for the same prior year period.
+Leasing services generated revenues of \$6.6 million for the six months ended July 31, 1997, a \$3.7 million, or 124% increase, compared to leasing revenues for the same prior year period.
+This increase reflected additions to the equipment lease pool throughout fiscal 1997 and the first two quarters of fiscal 1998.
+Seismic equipment sales for the six months ended July 31, 1997 were \$9.6 million, an increase of \$8.2 million, or 588%, from \$1.4 million for the same prior year period.
 The increase in sales was due primarily to the exercise of lease purchase option contracts in the period totaling \$7.5 million.

-The Company's leasing revenues increased by \$3.9 million during the six months ended July 31, 1997 as compared to the same prior year period.
-Sublease costs increased by \$62,000 and depreciation increased by \$1.5 million due primarily to an increase in the lease fleet, resulting in an increase in net leasing revenues of \$2.3 million.
+Sublease costs increased by \$62,000 and depreciation increased by \$1.5 million, or 56% and 140%, respectively, primarily due to an increase in the equipment lease pool, resulting in an increase in net leasing revenues of \$2.1 million.

 Gross margins on seismic equipment sales were 19% and 36% for the six months ended July 31, 1997 and 1996, respectively.
-Gross margins decreased substantially in the six months ended July 31, 1997 because the Company sold primarily newer technology equipment when customers exercised purchase options on leased equipment that had only recently been purchased and added to the Company's lease pool.
-In the same prior year period and in the past, the Company sold primarily older technology, fully depreciated equipment, yielding significantly greater margins.
+Gross margins decreased substantially in the six months ended July 31, 1997 because the Company sold primarily newer equipment when customers exercised purchase options on leased equipment that had only recently been purchased and added to the Company's equipment lease pool.
+In the same prior year period and in the past, the Company sold primarily older, fully depreciated equipment, yielding significantly greater margins.

-General and administrative expenses increased 42% or \$391,000 in the six months ended July 31, 1997 as compared to the same prior year period but were 8% and 21% of total revenues for the six months ended July 31, 1997 and 1996, respectively.
-Although general and administrative expenses increased, due in part to increased personnel costs and costs associated with the office in Canada, general and administrative expenses decreased as a percent of total revenues due to overhead expenses remaining relatively constant as revenues increased.
+General and administrative expenses increased \$544,000, or 70%, for the six months ended July 31, 1997, as compared to the same prior year period.
+Although general and administrative expenses increased due in part to increased personnel costs and costs associated with the office in Canada, general and administrative expenses decreased as a percentage of total revenues from 18% to 8% between the two periods.

-The Company's provision for doubtful accounts expense increased to \$560,000 for the six months ended July 31, 1997 as compared to the same prior year period.
-The increase was a result of additional provisions for the allowance account in connection with the bankruptcy filing of Grant.
+The Company's provision for doubtful accounts expense increased to \$299,000 for the six months ended July 31, 1997 from \$153,000 in the same prior year period.
+The increase was a result of additional provisions for the allowance account in connection with the bankruptcy filing of one of the Company's customers, Grant Geophysical, Inc. ("Grant").
+Provision for doubtful accounts was 2% of total revenues in the six months ended July 31, 1997, as compared to 4% of total revenues in the same prior year period.
+As of July 31, 1997, the Company's allowance for doubtful accounts was \$1.7 million.

-Net income for the six months ended July 31, 1997 was \$2.9 million, which increased by \$2.0 million, as compared to the same prior year period.
-The increase resulted primarily from the increase in net leasing and sales revenues offset by increases in general and administrative expenses and the provision for doubtful accounts expense.
+Net income for the six months ended July 31, 1997 was \$2.9 million, which increased by \$2.0 million, or 234%, as compared to the same prior year period.